-The digital machinery of platform urbanism is not necessarily beneficial for local communities.
-These massive data centers do not provide superior service to the populations of the small municipalities in which they are located, nor are they designed to serve consumers in the nearest large metropolitan area, such as the "second-tier" tech hub Portland, Oregon (Mayer 2012).
+This digital machinery of platform urbanism does not necessarily benefit local communities.
+These massive data centers do not provide superior service to the populations of the small municipalities in which they are located, nor are they designed to serve consumers in the nearest large metropolitan areas, such as the "second-tier" tech hub of Portland, Oregon (Mayer, 2012).
 Instead, the regional digital labor and global reach of digital products produced necessitate data centers near, but not at, the site of digital workers.
-Urban high-tech and information technology firms, as well as consumers, benefit from tight links to these data centers located in the "hinterland" that have little or no direct benefit to rural municipalities or their residents (Glanz 2013).
-On the basis of this infrastructural capacity, Portland is home to the annual Open Source Software Conference, the inventors of Linux and the "wiki," Intel's largest manufacturing site and patents, and a growing software and technology scene (Rogoway 2014).
+Urban high-tech and information technology firms, as well as consumers, require tight links to these data centers located in the "hinterland" that offer little or no direct benefit to rural municipalities or their residents (Glanz, 2013).
+On the basis of this infrastructural capacity, Portland is home to the annual Open Source Software Conference, the inventors of Linux and the "wiki," Intel's largest manufacturing site and patents, and a growing software and technology scene (Rogoway, 2014).
 Despite discursive appeals to local development made by large tech firms, the reality is that the benefits are not seen locally nor is their location driven by local demand.